 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Jenna Olson: (3.3) The most important thing to remember when attempting this procedure is to wait to record breathing until the mouse is not moving.
+Sometimes you have to have patience until a curious mouse stops exploring the sampling jar.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?